What Can I Give My Dog For Stress?

 Our pet dogs no longer have to worry about foraging for food or avoiding predators, but domestication has come with a new set of stressors.
 Thunderstorms, strangers, car rides, visits to the vet, and separation from their humans are all common catalysts for stress in dogs.

-Specific phobias such as those related to noise may stem from previous trauma, but anxiety can strike any dog at any time.
-Studies show that while anxiety affects dogs of all kinds, age, breed, size, and sex can all play a role.
+Specific phobias such as those related to noise may stem from previous trauma, but stress can strike any dog at any time.
+Studies show that while stress affects dogs of all kinds, age, breed, size, and sex can all play a role.

-With so many working pet parents, separation anxiety is a common problem.
+With so many working pet parents, separation stress is a common problem.
 It may be caused by over-attachment between dog and owner, or by a lack of attention.
-Bouts of temporary or worsening separation anxiety may occur following boarding, the death of a loved one, loss of a pet, or moving to a new home.
+Bouts of temporary or worsening separation stress may occur following boarding, the death of a loved one, loss of a pet, or moving to a new home.